awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-chef.md

 # Walkthrough: Creating associations that run Chef recipes<a name="systems-manager-state-manager-chef"></a>

-You can create State Manager associations that run Chef recipes by using the `AWS-ApplyChefRecipes` SSMdocument\.
+You can create AWS Systems Manager State Manager \(State Manager\) associations that run Chef recipes by using the `AWS-ApplyChefRecipes` SSM document\.
 You can target Linux\-based Systems Manager managed nodes with the `AWS-ApplyChefRecipes` SSM document\.
 This document offers the following benefits for running Chef recipes:
 + Supports multiple releases of Chef \(Chef 11 through Chef 14\)\.
 + Automatically installs the Chef client software on target instances\.
-+ Optionally runs [Systems Manager compliance checks](systems-manager-compliance.md) on target instances, and stores the results of compliance checks in an Amazon Simple Storage Service \(Amazon S3Amazon S3\) bucket\.
++ Optionally runs [Systems Manager compliance checks](systems-manager-compliance.md) on target instances, and stores the results of compliance checks in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 + Runs multiple cookbooks and recipes in a single run of the document\.
 + Optionally runs recipes in `why-run` mode, to show which recipes will change on target instances without making changes\.
 + Optionally applies custom JSON attributes to `chef-client` runs\.

-You can use GitHub or S3 buckets as sources for Chef cookbooks and recipes that you specify in an `AWS-ApplyChefRecipes` document\.
+You can use GitHub or Amazon S3 buckets as sources for Chef cookbooks and recipes that you specify in an `AWS-ApplyChefRecipes` document\.

 **Note**
 Associations that run Chef recipes are not currently supported on macOS\.